sinsay/formula_rlang/README.md

 # Overview

-formula scaner can parse an expression to an syntax tree, and then you can execute it whenever you want. it keep's an environment for every expression, so you can use it as as an function, but dynamic!
+formula scaner can parse an expression to an syntax tree, and then you can execute it whenever you want. it keep's an environment for every expression, so you can use it as as an calculator or dynamic function tool, withh dynamic ability!

 for now it support operator below: